Food in the Philippines – 10 Most Popular Filipino Dishes

 Simply avoid the cooked meat on sticks that may have been laying around in small shop food windows in 35-degree heat all day.

-I’m a huge fan of eating street food all over the world, but I always stick to my 7 tips for how to find the best food when travelling to ensure I don’t fall ill on the road.
+I’m a huge fan of eating street food all over the world, but I always follow my 7 tips for how to find the best food when travelling to ensure I don’t fall ill on the road.

 Best Recipes for Filipino food